 Duolingo is one of the most popular language learning apps, and it offers courses for a plethora of languages, not just Japanese.

 However many Japanese learners have mixed feelings about Duolingo.
 Japanese is a world away from English grammatically speaking.
 Thus a learning program that works well for a language like Spanish or French, won't necessarily carry over well to Japanese.

 There's a lot of grammatical nuances that don't get explained well in the app, if at all.

 The app does expose the reader to hiragana and then to kanji, but it also starts throwing out kanji a lot faster than most beginners can handle at one time.
 Learners also complain that it's too easy to guess the app's multiple choice questions for kanji, and because of this the material doesn't stick.

 The app uses a freemium model, meaning there's a lot of content you can use for free (with ads), but you will need to pay to use the full features of the app and get rid of the ads.

 The app is worth looking at if you're interested in learning Japanese, but it probably shouldn't be your main learning tool, especially if you're a beginner.

-Every app on our list offers some sort of free trial or free content.
+Every app on our list offers some sort of free version or free content.
 If you're interested in an app or you're on the fence about which one might best suit your learning needs, it's a good idea to try out an app before paying anything.